patzu/weather_data_by_ip_address/README.md

   - `WeatherController`: Handles HTTP requests and returns weather data.

 - **Service**
-  - `IpService`: Fetches the user's IP address and location.
+  - `IpService`: Fetches the user's location based on the IP address.
   - `WeatherService`: Retrieves weather data based on the user's location.

+- **DTOs (Data Transfer Objects)**
+  - `WeatherDto`: Contains weather data to be sent in the response.
+  - `ErrorResponseDto`: Contains error details to be sent in the response.

 ## Security Configuration